 (strictly by invitation only)

 This website, including its various online channels, is published and maintained by the Alumni Secretariat of the Kappa Sigma Supreme Council through the generous support and assistance of its alumni.

 Contact.
-Address all official communications to the
+Address all relevant inquiries and official communications to the

-“The Self-Immolation of Thích Quảng Đức” Photo by Malcolm Browne.
+“The Self-Immolation of Thích Quảng Đức" Photo by Malcolm Browne.
 Thích Quảng Đức was a Mahayana Buddhist monk who burned himself to death at a busy Saigon road on June 11, 1963 to protest the persecution of Buddhists in Vietnam.
 A similar photo, also by the American Journalist Malcolm Browne, later won the Pulitzer Prize.
-Public domain image via Wikimedia Commons
+Public domain image via Wikimedia Commons.